The Ultimate Spain Bucket List (50 Top Experiences)

 Caminito del Rey is one of the most incredible hiking trails in Southern Spain.

-This path used to be the most dangerous hiking trail in Europe for a long time, but you don’t need to worry now as it has been restored and adapted for the public, so it’s safe to do it.
+This path used to be the most dangerous hiking trail in Europe for a long time, but you don’t need to worry now, as it has been restored and adapted for the public, so it’s safe to do.

-However, you still need to feel brave to walk through this 8-kilometre path hanging over 100 metres up on a sheer cliff face.
+However, you still need to feel brave enough to walk through this 8-kilometre path, which is hanging over 100 metres up on a sheer cliff face.

-It’s a unique experience in which you’ll contemplate stunning cliffs, canyons and a large valley.
+It’s a unique experience that involves contemplating stunning cliffs, canyons, and a large valley.
+I would love to do it again!

 29. Visit the Alhambra